-Murphy’s book “Hard Goals: The Secret to Getting from Where You Are to Where You Want to Be” combines the latest research in psychology and brain science as well as the law of attraction to help fine-tune the process of goal setting.
+Murphy’s book “Hard Goals: The Secret to Getting from Where You Are to Where You Want to Be” combines the latest research in psychology and brain science on goal-setting as well as the law of attraction to help fine-tune the process.

-A HARD goal is an achieved goal, according to Murphy.
+A HARD goal is an achieved goal, according to Murphy (2010).
 Murphy tells us to put our present cost into the future and our future benefit into the present.

 What this really means is don’t put off until tomorrow what you could do today.
 We tend to value things in the present moment much more than we value things in the future.